-A1 Preparation of summary section of report This summary section has to be completed and be confirmed by the applicant at the end of the on-site evaluation visit: It includes as an appendix the nonconformities, concerns and comments presented in table format using form FM 005.
+A1 Preparation of summary section of the report This summary section has to be completed and be confirmed with the applicant at the end of the on-site evaluation visit.
+The content of the summary report is described in IAF/ILAC A3.
+It includes as an appendix the nonconformities and comments presented in table format using IA/ILAC A3 Annex I (Section B1).
 This summary report shall also include initial recommendation if possible. (see section B1).

-The summary report and the findings shall be provided to the MLAC Secretary and MLAC Chairperson immediately after the evaluation visit.
+The summary report and the findings shall be provided to the MLA Group Secretary and MLA group Chairperson immediately after the evaluation visit.

-The evaluation team members should submit to ARAC MLA Committee secretariat the completed ARAC Form FM 003 with the summarized data.
+The evaluation team members should submit to ARAC MLA Group secretariat the completed ARAC Form FM 003 with the summarized data.